 Prior to joining SIIA, Keith worked as an IP attorney at the law firm of Finnegan, Henderson, Farabow, Garrett & Dunner, IP attorney-advisor at the U.S. Patent and Trademark Office (PTO), Director of Intellectual Property at the United States Trade Representative, and Policy Planning Advisor at the U.S. Copyright Office.

-Terry Hart, Director of Legal Policy
+Terry Hart, VP, Legal Policy and Copyright Counsel

 Prior to joining the Copyright Alliance team, Terry wrote for Copyhype, a blog he started in 2010 that aims to make copyright cool again through lengthy, dry, legally dense articles.
 In 2011, the site was named by the ABA Journal as one of the top 100 law blogs in the U.S. and has been cited in legal publications and online news outlets.
 He also provided legal research for Robert Levine's Free Ride: How digital parasites are destroying the culture business and how the culture business can fight back, published in 2011.

 Terry remains fascinated with creativity and technology, a fascination that started with writing songs using an Amiga 1000 and a MIDI keyboard when he was 8 years old.
 His musical talents have advanced little since then, so he turned instead to the law.

 Terry earned his J.D. from Chicago-Kent College of Law with a certificate in Intellectual Property.
 He has a B.A. in communications from Shippensburg University.

 Eileen Bramlet, VP, Communications